 In 1990 Mark and his wife, Tammy, took over the farm and by 1992 were farming organically.
 In 1999 they became certified through Alaska Organic Association which they helped to organize.

 Farmers Markets are our main outlet because we enjoy knowing our customers and growing what they need and want.
-At market you will find multi-generations, grandparents, their children and their children.

 The diversity of our vegetables is driven by our customers’ desires, their suggestions, and what we are able to grow up here in Alaska.